HamishPayne/CODE-WORDS/Classroom/Week-11/readme.md

 Over the past week I worked on getting the text to scroll with the mic input.
 I felt using the mouse scroll was too much of a physical interaction, I wanted all interaction to be done through the mic.
 I also decided that having the alpha (opacity) of the text being effected by the mic input made it too difficult to read.

 Using the same code that I used to effect the alpha of the text i mapped it to effect the position on the Y axis.
 I will need to do some more testing to figure out what a good speed is for the text to scroll.
-I wills get some feedback from others to ensure it works well on different computers.

 ``` //
   let vol = mic.getLevel()*40;